ouch-org/ouch/README.md

 ## Supported operating systems

 `ouch` runs on Linux, macOS and Windows 10.
 Binaries are available on our [Releases](https://github.com/vrmiguel/ouch/releases) page.

-Binaries are also available at the end of each (successful) [GitHub Actions](https://github.com/vrmiguel/ouch/actions) run.
+Binaries are also available at the end of each (successful) [GitHub Actions](https://github.com/vrmiguel/ouch/actions) run for these targets:

-**Note on Windows**: colors are currently messed up on PowerShell but work fine on [ConEmu](https://conemu.github.io/).
-A feature for disabling colors is planned.
+* Linux x86-64 statically linked (musl libc)
+* macOS x86-64 dynamically linked
+* Windows 10
+* Linux ARMv7 dynamically linked (glibc)

+One must be logged into GitHub to access build artifacts.

 ## Limitations

 `ouch` does encoding and decoding in-memory, so decompressing very large files with it is not advisable.